 - Revenge by Proxy: His aim looks like this at first: some of his first few targets are Jessica and Krauss.
 But his goal is actually to frame Natsuhi for their murder, which is even worse.

-- Shadow Archetype: He's basically a version of the alleged culprit Yasu where his/her hatred of the family has taken predecence over all his/her other motives and feelings.
+- Shadow Archetype: He's basically a version of Sayo Yasuda where his/her hatred of the family has taken predecence over all his/her other motives and feelings.

 - Terms of Endangerment: He calls Natsuhi "Mother" to torment her even further.